sdkevorkian/find-happy/readme.md

  <h1>This is a site where you can save addresses and search for fun places nearby!
-Very useful for travelling to unfamiliar locations.</h1>
+Very useful for traveling to unfamiliar locations.</h1>

  <h2>technologies used</h2>
 HTML, CSS, Javascript, Node.js, Express.js, Materialize CSS, Google Maps API, Yelp API, Google Geocoder API